[Novels | Characters | Gallery | Extras | Guestbook | Links]

 “Hmm…” for a minute, he scans our surroundings.

-“No, my servants always went out for shopping, and after a while I was hardly even allowed to leave,” I reply.
+“Not particularly; my servants always went out for shopping and such, and after a while I was hardly even allowed to leave,” I reply.
 “Occasionally I left, but…”

 “Then seven miles is pretty good,” he says.